 Stora Enso aims to be transparent with respect to economic value generation.
 For this purpose, Stora Enso makes a voluntary commitment to openly provide details of the taxes paid by the group to governments in its main countries of operation.
-This commitment to our stakeholders is fully in line with Stora Enso’s values ‘Do what’s right’ and ‘Lead’.
+This commitment to our stakeholders is fully in line with Stora Enso’s values to ‘Do what’s right’ and ‘Lead’.

 As a responsible and prudent taxpayer, Stora Enso is committed to ensure that the Group observes all applicable tax laws, rules and regulations in all jurisdictions where it conducts its business activities.
 Stora Enso follows international transfer pricing guidelines and local legislation.
-In addition to legal and regulatory requirements, our tax principles comply with our values.
+In addition to our legal and regulatory requirements, our tax principles comply with our values.
 Furthermore, we seek to ensure that our tax strategy is aligned with our business and commercial strategy.
 We only undertake tax planning that is duly aligned to economic activity.
 This means that all tax decisions are made in response to commercial activity, and tax is only one of many factors that are taken into account when making business decisions.

 As with any other business expense, however, we have an obligation to manage our tax costs as part of our financial responsibility to societies and shareholders.
 We are therefore willing to respond to tax incentives and exemptions granted by governments on reasonable grounds, and we currently have operations in countries that offer favourable tax treatments, where their location is also justified by sound commercial considerations.